-THE SECURITIES BEING OFFERED OR SOLD HEREIN HAVE NOT BEEN, AND WILL NOT BE, REGISTERED WITH THE PHILIPPINE SECURITIES AND EXCHANGE COMMISSION UNDER THE PHILIPPINE SECURITIES REGULATION CODE ("PHILIPPINE SRC"), ANY FUTURE OFFER OR SALE OF THE SECURITIES IS SUBJECT TO THE REGISTRATION REQUIREMENTS UNDER THE PHILIPPINE SRC UNLESS SUCH OFFER OR SALE QUALIFIES AS AN EXEMPT TRANSACTION UNDER THE PHILIPPINE SRC.
+THE SECURITIES BEING OFFERED OR SOLD HEREIN HAVE NOT BEEN, AND WILL NOT BE, REGISTERED WITH THE PHILIPPINE SECURITIES AND EXCHANGE COMMISSION UNDER THE PHILIPPINE SECURITIES REGULATION CODE ("PHILIPPINE SRC").
+ANY FUTURE OFFER OR SALE OF THE SECURITIES IS SUBJECT TO THE REGISTRATION REQUIREMENTS UNDER THE PHILIPPINE SRC UNLESS SUCH OFFER OR SALE QUALIFIES AS AN EXEMPT TRANSACTION UNDER THE PHILIPPINE SRC.

-Approval in-principle has been obtained from the Singapore Exchange Securities Trading Limited (the "SGX-ST") for the listing and quotation of the Securities on the SGX-ST. The SGX-ST assumes no responsibility for the correctness of any statements made, opinions expressed or reports contained herein.
+Application will be made to the Singapore Exchange Securities Trading Limited (the "SGX-ST") for the listing and quotation of the Securities on the SGX-ST. The SGX-ST assumes no responsibility for the correctness of any statements made, opinions expressed or reports contained herein.
 Admission of the Securities to the Official List of the SGX-ST is not to be taken as an indication of the merits of the Company or the Securities.
-The Securities will be traded on the SGX-ST in a minimum board lot size of US\$200,000 for as long as the Securities are listed on the SGX-ST and the rules of the SGX-ST so require.
+The Securities will be traded on the SGX-ST in a minimum board lot size of US\$200,000 for as long as the Securities are listed on the SGX-ST and the rules of the SGX-ST or equire.